 But, look at what I've done.
 In the interest of completely documenting the possible syllables in Japanese, I have expanded my table of 46 syllables to 107, more than doubling the number!
 As long as I remember 4 simple rules, I only have to know the 46:

 - ゛ changes to voiced, so ka becomes ga, sa becomes za, and ta becomes da, plus ha becomes ba.
+And similarly for the other vowels.

 - ki + ya becomes kya and so on.